fanyui/cloud-developer/course-03/exercises/README.md

     - Run`npm run dev` to run server locally

-- I created the `prod` branch which will hold the final deployment to production.
+- I allowed the `master` branch which will hold the final deployment to production while the dev branch holds development work at each instant.

 ## Setup Docker Environment